Privacy Policy (GDPR)#

 - Website security/fraud logs: 90 days (or the shortest period operationally feasible) unless needed longer to investigate incidents or comply with law.

-- After account deletion: we delete all account data except (i) invoices (legal retention), (ii) a hash of your email to prevent abuse of free credits, and (iii) your API key identifier for audit/abuse prevention.
+- After account deletion: we delete all account data (including any OAuth subject identifier) except (i) invoices (legal retention), (ii) a hash of your email to prevent abuse of free credits, and (iii) your API key identifier for audit/abuse prevention.

 3. Subprocessors & Recipients#